kirenz/r_lab_income_inequality/README.md

 The gap between rich and poor keeps widening.
 Growth, if any, has disproportionally benefited higher income groups while lower income households have been left behind.
 This long-run increase in income inequality not only raises social and political concerns, but also economic ones.

-In this problem set, we use the latest OECD data on income inequality to check wether the previous statemts can be confirmned.
+In this lab, we use the latest OECD data on income inequality to check wether the previous statemts can be confirmed.

 *Income* is defined as household disposable income in a particular year.
 It consists of earnings, self-employment and capital income and public cash transfers; income taxes and social security contributions paid by house-holds are deducted.
 The income of the household is attributed to each of its members, with an adjustment to reflect differences in needs for households of different sizes.